samjesus8/CCCU_HighPerformanceComputing_Assignment2/report/report.md

 ### Comparing with the Gold Standard

-- To ensure that our threaded implementation works, we need to compare the output of this, versus our non-threaded code
-- Both outputs should be the same, the threaded code should only just run faster
+- To ensure that our threaded implementation works, we need to compare the output of this, versus our non-threaded code.
+Both outputs should be the same, the threaded code should only just run faster
 - To check this, we can simply subtract the outputs of the threaded/non-threaded code, and the result should just be 0
     - This is what the `verifyResult()` method does: